MagicMagoogul/student_tracker/Dev_Manual.md

 # Developer Manual
 # Glossary (of important terms)
+    -Important Terms-
+    -
+    -
+    -
 ---
 # Development environment & setup
+The development environment and setup for this project is the

 ---
 # Coding standards
+The coding standard for this project

 ---
 # Development standards

 ---
 # Data dictionary